 A metaphor for Emotional Shedding

-I’m going to give you another example: you’re being chased by the tiger in the forest so you run like hell, you scrape yourself on branches, you hurt yourself jumping over rocks and you finally get to your cave thinking you are all set.
-But as you get a chance to stop and rest you finally discover all your hurts and begin to feel the pain of the scrapes and bruises you accumulated in the process.
+Imagine you are being chased by the tiger in the forest so you run like hell, you scrape yourself on branches, you hurt yourself jumping over rocks and you finally get to your protective cave and find safety.
+As you get a chance to stop and catch your breath you finally discover all the hurts you acquired while you were running.
+You begin to feel the pain of the scrapes and bruises you accumulated in the process.

 Different people have different ways of letting go– some are able to feel their sadness and hurt right away.
 Others power through it, get done what they need to do, and then crash once they get at a place of safety.
 Personally, I have noticed that if I don’t mind my wounds they end up minding me.
 If I don’t take time to tend to my emotional pain my self-healing heart turns on and surprises me with grief at times when I least expect it.
 How about you?
 Have you been surprised by bouts of sadness or sensitivity that are seemingly out of the blue?
 How do you take care of yourself when you are emotional shedding?
 Feel free to share below and make sure to be patient, loving, and kind when you notice yourself emotionally shedding.